 If you are ready to dig in and do more work on identifying who you are, I offer a self-guided mini-course, My Unique Blueprint, that will walk you through exercises to help you with this process.

 Writing it down is a great place to start untangling your thoughts, but sometimes an outside perspective can give the insight you need.
-A coaching session can help you identify your personality types and show you strengths you may not have considered.
+My self-coaching guides can help you identify your personality types and show you strengths you may not have considered.

 This process may take a little time.
 Don’t be discouraged if you take one personality test and don’t feel like you’ve made progress.
 You might need to take multiple assessments to unlock the understanding you are looking for.
 Each test reveals something a little different and you might need to sit with the results for a little while before you are ready to use them to further explore your personality and motivations.
 Spend some time observing yourself.
 Note what brings you joy and when you feel irritated or overwhelmed.
 Use your journal or planner to jot down what you are noticing or use an app like Mood Meter.